mlundine/tensorflow_app/README.md

 **By: Mark Lundine**

+**Read the guide thoroughly before use.
+If you have issues with installing packages with the environemnt file try downloading them manually.**

+**Under Releases, you can run tensorflow models from an the latest executable on a Windows machine.**

 # Ia).
 Setting Up with Anaconda (has yolov5 capabilities)

 Download this repository, unzip it somewhere on your device, with the name "tensorflow_app", not "tensorflow_app-master".